Two men who once teamed up to get each other elected are now exchanging criticisms in the public square.

 Mayor Ron Oler issued a signed statement Tuesday responding to a Facebook post by Richmond Common Council member Jerry Purcell that the statement said included “blatant factual inaccuracies.”

-The city legal department wrote the statement that Oler signed and distributed to media members during a Tuesday, Nov.
+Oler’s statement was approved by the city’s legal department before he distributed it to media members during a Tuesday, Nov.
 19 morning meeting in his office.
 Along with the statement, Oler distributed copies of a portion of the Sept.
 16 council meeting minutes and a letter he received from Purcell and fellow council member Justin Burkhardt.

 Oler’s statement said that it’s “in the public interest” to set the record straight and that the mayor must work with everyone, “even those who are disgruntled and misguided,” but must work with the “same set of facts.”